tacman/ux/src/Icons/README.md

 ux_icons:
     # The local directory where icons are stored.
     icon_dir: '%kernel.project_dir%/templates/icons'

-    # The name of the Twig component to use for rendering icons.
-    twig_component_name: 'UX:Icon'

     # Default attributes to add to all icons.
     default_icon_attributes: